SJTU-IPADS/gnnlab/exp/table1/README.md

-There are serveral command line arguments:
+There are several command line arguments:

 - `--num-epoch`: Number of epochs to run per test case.
 The default value is set to 3 for fast run.
 In the paper, we set it to 10.
 - `--mock`: Show the run command for each test case but not actually run it
 - `--rerun-tests` Rerun the most recently tests.
 Sometimes not all the test cases run successfully(e.g. cache percentage is too large and leads to OOM).
-You can adjust the configurations and rerun the tests agains.
+You can adjust the configurations and rerun the tests again.
 The `--rerun-tests` option only reruns those failed test cases.